How a seamless workflow and inexpensive tools empower communities and citizen journalists, reporting stories from where they happen.

 Alan Rusbridger, legendary journalist and former editor-in-chief at The Guardian, talked about open journalism during a Q&A in 2012.
 “Open journalism is journalism which is fully knitted into the web of information that exists in the world today.
 It links to it; sifts and filters it; collaborates with it and generally uses the ability of anyone to publish and share material to give a better account of the world,” he said.

 “Journalism is fluid — liquid, as media scholar Mark Deuze argues — and we need to create ways for students to learn that the only constant is change”, explains Melissa Wall, “Always be open to change!”
+(See also: Melissa Wall, Liquid journalism for the next generation, 2017.)
 The Global Pop-Up Newsroom insofar establishes a liquid working environment in which participants develop an open-mind and commit themselves to adapt to a changing working environment and master the most valuable and sophisticated digital skill-set in five key areas for comms teams and newsrooms in the Now Age:

 1. Smart preparation.